 As psychedelic therapies move closer to approval and implementation across Europe, ensuring fair and equal access becomes a critical challenge.
-Early evidence from clinical trials and existing treatment programmes shows concerning patterns of disparity, with access often limited to those with higher incomes, more flexible schedules, and better connections to healthcare systems.
+Early evidence from clinical trials and existing programmes concerning patterns of disparity, with access often limited to those with higher incomes, more flexible schedules, and better connections to healthcare systems.
 These treatments, whilst promising, risk becoming available only to privileged groups unless we take deliberate steps to address barriers to access.

 The current landscape of psychedelic research highlights these challenges.
-Clinical trials have predominantly included white, middle-class participants, with significant underrepresentation of ethnic minorities, immigrants, and economically disadvantaged groups.
+Clinical trials have predominantly white, included middle-class participants, with significant underrepresentation of ethnic minorities, immigrants, economically disadvantaged groups.

 In Europe, where healthcare systems vary significantly between countries, additional complexities arise around insurance coverage, treatment availability, and cultural acceptance.
-The intensive nature of psychedelic therapy, requiring multiple sessions and substantial time commitments, creates further barriers for many potential patients.
+The intensive nature of psychedelic therapy, requiring multiple sessions and substantial time commitments, creates further barriers for many potential

-chapter examines obstacles to equitable access practical solutions proposes overcoming them.
-We explore financial, cultural, and geographical barriers, alongside ethical considerations in patient selection.
+This chapter examines the obstacles to equitable access and proposes practical solutions for overcoming them.
+We explore financial, cultural, and geographical barriers, alongside ethical considerations in selection.
 Drawing successful models in other areas of healthcare, we outline strategies for these potentially transformative treatments to reach all who might benefit from them, regardless of their background or circumstances.